 Persons who volunteer on a weekly or more frequent basis must complete the following:

 - TB Test & Health Examination (form provided to give to a doctor or physician)

-- Share MMR Immunization Records or proof of immunity
+- Complete ECE MMR Immunization Form or show Proof of Immunity

 Steps to becoming a regular-certified volunteer:

 - Contact the Volunteer Coordinator by submitting this form.

 - Complete your application and email it to firstname.lastname@example.org!